-Prerequisite: Open to freshmen only Just as learning a foreign language requires a sensibility for rules and structure, effective communication using film & video requires an understanding of the filmic conventions that have grown up through the past 100 years of film history.
+Just as learning a foreign language requires a sensibility for rules and structure, effective communication using film and video requires an understanding of the filmic conventions that have grown up through the past 100 years of film history.
 Understanding these conventions is especially important as changes in computer technology bring the tools for video creation to the PC desktop.
 Students and workers of today will see unprecedented opportunity for video "expression" in both their academic and professional careers.
-Meets First-Year Seminar course requirement of the GECC.
+This is a first-year seminar course and meets the First-Year Seminar requirement of the GECC.